starling-protocol/specification/SPECIFICATION.md

-# Specification for the Starling protocol
+# Specification for the Starling Protocol

-- Abstract

-## Introduction

-- An open standard for anonymous ad-hoc routing
+The Starling protocol defines an open standard suitable for anonymous ad-hoc routing in an unstructured peer-to-peer network.
+It is optimized for use in low-bandwidth environments, and it has been specifically designed for use with smartphones using Bluetooth Low Energy for the link layer.

 ## Conformance

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119).